Last Refuge (Legends of Tomorrow)

 "Last Refuge" is the twelfth episode of the first season of the American science fiction series Legends of Tomorrow.
-The episode was written by Chris Fedak and Matthew Maala and directed by Rachel Talalay.
+The series revolves around the eponymous team of superheroes and their time-traveling adventures.
+It is set in the Arrowverse, sharing continuity with the other television series of the universe.
+The episode was written by executive producer Chris Fedak and Matthew Maala, it was directed by Rachel Talalay.

-The episode features the Legends fight an assassin known as "The Pilgrim" who travels through time trying to kill their younger selves.
+"Last Refuge" features the Legends fight an assassin known as "The Pilgrim" who travels through time trying to kill their younger selves.
 Faye Kingslee guest stars as the titular character.

-"Last Refuge" aired on The CW on April 21, 2016, to an audience of 1.78 million viewers and was critically panned.
+It first premiered on The CW on April 21, 2016, to a live audience of 1.78 million viewers, the second worst ratings of the first season.
+The episode was critically panned for its weak plot and non-threatening villain.

 Plot

-Due to the Legends disruption of the timeline, the Time Masters send an assassin named known as the Pilgrim after the Legends.
+Due to the Legends disruption of the timeline, the Time Masters send an assassin known as the Pilgrim after the Legends.
 She sets out to kill the team's younger selves to erase them from time.

 In 1990 Central City, the Legends protect Mick Rory's younger self managing to barely defeat the Pilgrim.
 Back on the Waverider, Gideon uses the Pilgrim's temporal distortions to predict her next move.
 After they rescue Sara Lance's younger self, Gideon loses track of the Pilgrim, allowing her to take out any of the team members without them knowing.
-Rip Hunter reveals that she only has one chance to kill each Legend before Ray suddenly starts bleeding internally.
-Kendra stays with Ray while the rest of the Legends travel to 2014 Star City.
+Rip Hunter reveals that she only has one chance to kill each Legend before Ray Palmer suddenly starts bleeding internally.
+Kendra stays with Ray while the rest of the Legends travel to 2014 Starling City.
 The dying Ray proposes to Kendra and she says yes.
 The Legends once again barely defeat the Pilgrim.

 Afterwards Rip decides to abduct the rest of the team's infant selves to prevent the Pilgrim from killing any of them.
 They are successful, bringing the infants to Rip's adoptive mother for her to look after until they can stop the Pilgrim.
 The Pilgrim kidnaps the team members' loved ones, threatening to kill them unless the members give themselves up.

 Rip agrees to give up his younger self from before he became a Time Master, thus preventing the team's formation, in exchange for everyone's safety.
-The Legends, the Pilgril, and young Rip meet at an abandoned Time Master base to make the trade.
+The Legends, the Pilgrim, and young Rip meet at an abandoned Time Master base to make the trade.
 The Legends hand over young Rip before attacking the Pilgrim directly.
 The Pilgrim freezes them all in time but the young Rip stabs her to death.

 Running out of time, Rip reveals that the Legends only have one more opportunity to stop Vandal Savage, at the peak of his power in 2166.